 The Top Racebooks for Vermont Bettors: A Comparison

-Our experts ranked the 10 best racebooks for Vermont residents, but the factors they considered most important may not match up with your personal preferences and priorities.
+Our experts ranked the 10 best racebooks for Vermont bettors, but the factors they considered most important may not match up with your personal preferences and priorities.
 As a result, they also put together detailed evaluations of each site, complete with pros and cons lists, so you can find the best match for your own needs.

-1. Bookmaker: Caters to Rookies and High Rollers
+1. BookMaker: Caters to Rookies and High Rollers

 Bookmaker.eu earned the top spot in our rankings as the top all-around racebook available in Vermont.
 It features action from more than 50 horse racing tracks across North America, as well as some tracks from Europe.
 The site is known for appealing to all levels of gamblers, regardless of bankroll size, experience level or appetite for risk.

 It has high betting limits and minimum bids as low as $1, so every bettor will be able to find a bet size they’re comfortable with.
-Bookmaker is one of the first racebooks to publish odds and betting lines, and it has a fully optimized mobile site that’s fast and easy to use for online wagering.
+BookMaker is one of the first racebooks to publish odds and betting lines, and it has a fully optimized mobile site that’s fast and easy to use for online wagering.